alexwlchan/safari.rs/README.md

 # safari.rs

-safari provides some tools for interacting with Safari.
+safari.rs provides some tools for interacting with Safari on the command-line.

 ## Commands